Stonky-Boi/Agent_Of_Justice/README.md

 ## Troubleshooting

 - **Token Limit Errors:** If you see 413 errors, ensure your summaries are concise and context trimming is enabled.
-- **Connection Errors:** If Groq API is unreachable, check your network and API key.
+- **Connection Errors:** If Groq or Gemini API is unreachable, check your network and API key.
 - **Hallucinated Facts:** Ensure your summaries are explicit and prompts instruct agents to use only the provided summary.